dlavric/TestTravis/README.md

 ## This repository is made for the purpose of testing how Travis works

-Repository print Hello on the screen and a script tests if Hello has been printed or not on the screen.
+Repository prints Hello on the screen and a script tests if Hello has been printed or not on the screen.

 ## Pre-Requirements